Alwvin/Alwvin/README.md

 - 👋🏻 Hi, I’m Alvin
-- 👀 I’m interested in Kotlin, Java, Rust, Flutter, Android, Linux
+- 👀 I’m interested in Java, Rust, Flutter
 - 🌱 I’m currently learning Rust
 - 📫 You can contact me with email, Facebook, Twitter, Instagram, and Telegram
 - 🙇🏻‍♀️ Nice to meet you everyone